nvda-es/devguides_translation/original_docs/Contributing.md

 When it is time to submit your code, you should open a pull request referring to the original issue.
 Code review will then be done on this pull request.
-Pull requests that fix bugs will be reviewed before PR's that add features / enhancements.
+Pull requests that fix bugs will be reviewed before PRs that add features / enhancements.

 ## Code Style